abbsifiabaosu4/process-mining-for-bots/README.md

 # process-mining-for-bots

 This framework provides modules that can be used to do various process mining tasks on bot models.
-It also contains a demo notebook that demonstrates how to use the framework.
+It also contains a demo notebook called `demo.ipynb` that demonstrates how to use the framework.
+Alternatively, you can also open it as a [webpage](https://abbsifiabaosu4.github.io/process-mining-for-bots/demo).

 ## Installation